 Tanja Miscevic is the Deputy Secretary-General of the Regional Cooperation Council (RCC).
 She was the Head of the Negotiating Team for negotiations for the Accession of the Republic of Serbia to the European Union.
 She is also a Professor at the Faculty of Political Science in Belgrade.
-Ms. Miščević was the Director of the Ministry for European Integration (then Serbian European Integration Office) from 2005 to 2008.
+Ms. Miščević was also the Director of the Ministry for European Integration (then Serbian European Integration Office) from 2005 to 2008.
 In 2007 she headed the Negotiating team of the Republic of Serbia for negotiations for the conclusion of the agreements on readmission and visa facilitation between Serbia and the EU.
 From 2010 to 2012 she was the state secretary for defense policy of the Serbian Ministry of Defense, and formerly a member and vice president of the Committee of the Anti-Corruption agency.
 She was a special adviser for EU Integration to Serbian Deputy Prime Minister and Minister of Foreign and Internal Trade from 2012 to 2013 and adviser to the UN Development Programme for projects in the field of security in the South East Europe (SEE) region.
 She also was the Vice President of the European Movement in Serbia.

 She has taught as a visiting professor at the Croatian Diplomatic Academy of the Ministry of Foreign Affairs, Center for European Integration at the University of Bonn, Economics and Law Faculty of the University of Montenegro, the Military Academy of the Ministry of Defense, and the Diplomatic Academy of the Ministry of Foreign Affairs of Serbia.
 She is the author of two books and numerous scientific monographs and articles.

 She won the award "Contribution of the Year to Europe”, award “Najevropljanka Balkana", as well as award "Duga" for contribution in the fight against homophobia.
 Tanja Miščević was appointed Knight of the Order of Merit by decree of the President of the Republic of France.